JulienRouse/blog-data/content/blog/16_OpenInvite.md

 And also:

 - **I don't like social media** Most of the time I would not want to have a nice exchange on a social media.

+- **This is not an invite for recruiters** That's why Linkedin exists.

 - **I don't like phone call** If you want to speak to me by phone, marry a Rousé.